Memory of a Free Festival

-"Memory of a Free Festival" is a 1970 single by English singer-songwriter David Bowie.
-The song had originally been recorded in September 1969 as a seven-minute opus for Bowie's second self-titled album.
-It was reworked in March–April 1970 at the behest of Mercury Records, the label believing that the track had a better chance of success as a single than "The Prettiest Star", released earlier in the year.
+"Memory of a Free Festival" is a song by the English singer-songwriter David Bowie.
+Originally recorded in September 1969 as a seven-minute opus for Bowie's second self-titled album, it was reworked in March–April 1970 at the behest of Mercury Records, the label believing that the track had a better chance of success as a single than "The Prettiest Star", released earlier in the year.
 Bowie and Tony Visconti roughly split the track in half, re-recording it so both halves could function as individual songs.
 A more rock-oriented version than the earlier album cut, this rendition featured guitarist Mick Ronson.

 Biographer David Buckley described "Memory of a Free Festival" as "a sort of trippy retake of the Stones' 'Sympathy for the Devil' but with a smiley lyric".
 The track was written as a homage to the Free Festival, organised by the Beckenham Arts Lab, which was held at Croydon Road Recreation Ground in Beckenham on 16 August 1969.

 Released in America in June 1970, the single was commercially unsuccessful; only a few hundred copies sold.
 It was also issued in the UK, but was similarly unsuccessful there.

 The two-part single version was subsequently released on CD on the EMI/Rykodisc reissue of Bowie's 1969 self-titled album (in 1990), on a 2-CD special edition of that album (in 2009), and on Re:Call 1, part of the Five Years (1969–1973) compilation (in 2015).

 Recording

 David Bowie used a child's Rosedale Electric Chord Organ, obtained from Woolworths, on both LP and single versions of the song to give a "classic Ivor Cutler/harmonium feel".
-Producer Tony Visconti recalled Bowie "always had a hard time playing the organ and singing part one of the song".
+Producer Tony Visconti recalled that Bowie "always had a hard time playing the organ and singing part one of the song".

 The late reworking of the song also featured a Moog synthesizer played by classical music producer Ralph Mace and programmed by Chris Thomas.
 Mace would play the instrument again on the recording of The Man Who Sold the World (1970).